Patrick Leal

-Career
+Club career

 He spent one year with the New England Revolution youth academy.
-He has secured 7 goals in 25 appearances for the New England Revolution's under-14 team during the 2016-17 season.
+He has secured 7 goals in 25 appearances for the New England Revolution's under-14 team during the 2016–17 season.
 Leal was with Belenenses SAD for a year before signing with Sporting in October 2018.

 In September 2019, Patrick signed a five-year professional contract with Sporting.
 He trained mainly with Sporting's youth teams.
-He assisted twice in Sporting under-17's 4-0 victory over Caldas.
+He assisted twice in Sporting under-17's 4–0 victory over Caldas.
 He holds a European Union passport, making him eligible to play for any European team.
 He currently plays for Venezia F.C. in Italy.
 Patrick earned a call-up to the United States under-14 team in 2017.

+With Venezia's academy club, Leal scored 4 goals and six assists in 27 appearances.
+He would make his first team debut with Venezia in Serie A on May 22, 2022, coming on as a 25th-minute substitute for Dor Peretz in a 0–0 draw with Cagliari Calcio.

+Leal signed for New England Revolution II on August 4, 2023.

+In January 2025, Leal signed with USL Championship club Las Vegas Lights on a one-year contract with a club option for an additional year.

+International career

+Leal has represented the United States at the U14 level.

 Personal life

 He is originally from Newton, Massachusetts.
-Patrick resides in Venice, Italy.
-His twin brother, Matthew Leal is also a soccer player who represents Casa Pia AC.
-He is of Portuguese descent through his father, and holds a Portuguese passport.
+Patrick resides in Mattapoisett, Massachusetts.
+His twin brother, Matthew Leal, is also a soccer player who plays for Athlone Town in Ireland.
+He is of Portuguese descent through his father, and holds dual citizenship.